LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    object.
 Local asserting of new predicates is always allowed.

 .. _flag_events:
-.. index:: single: events flag
+.. index:: pair: events; Flag

 ``events(Option)``
    Allows message sending calls to be compiled with or without